illiliti/respectful-software/README.md

 1. Software MUST be (FL)OSS
 - End of story.
 If your software isn't (FL)OSS, it is disrespectful already.

-2. Software MUST respect and work with community
+2. Software MUST respect and work with the community
-- Thus, software MUST provide a way to contribute, report a bug and ask for a new feature.
+- That is, software MUST provide a way to contribute, report a bug or ask for a new feature.

 3. Software MUST NOT charge contributors
-- Contributors are those people who fixes bugs and adds new features to your software.
+- Contributors are those people who fix bugs and add new features to your software.
 In return, software MUST respect them.

-4. Software MUST NOT force contributors to sign CLA
+4. Software MUST NOT force contributors to sign a CLA
-- Consider using [DCO](https://developercertificate.org) instead if you really need one.
+- Consider using the [DCO](https://developercertificate.org) instead if you really need one.
 In most cases you don't.

 5. Software MUST NOT have tracking/telemetry
-- Software that act like a spyware is disrespectful to everyone, or rather malicious.
+- Software that acts like spyware is disrespectful to everyone, or rather malicious.

-6. Software SHOULD NOT have CoC/Contributor Covenant
+6. Software SHOULD NOT have a CoC/Contributor Covenant
-- CoC is usually being enforced to ban people who disagrees with political decisions that software makes.
-Thus, software MUST NOT ban people who disagrees with political decisions, and who disagrees in general.
+- A CoC is usually enforced to ban people who disagree with political decisions that software makes.
+Thus, software MUST NOT ban people who disagree with political decisions, or those who disagree in general.

-- Even if your software needs CoC for a good reason, it is still disrespectful to the community.
+- Even if your software needs a CoC for a good reason, it is still disrespectful to the community.
 It's a matter of trust.
 Do you trust and respect your community?
-If you do, then throw away CoC.
+If you do, then a CoC is unnecessary.
 Stop attempting to regulate anyone and especially enforce dumb rules.
 It is highly unwelcome to everyone.
 It brings no value to the development process.
-It makes it hard to communicate with software author **respectfully** since CoC has no respect to the community in the first place.
-Keep this in mind if you're going to add CoC.
+It makes it hard to communicate with the software author **respectfully** since a CoC indicates that the author has no respect for the community in the first place.
+Keep this in mind if you're going to add a CoC.

-7. Software SHOULD NOT use proprietary platform for development
+7. Software SHOULD NOT use proprietary platforms for development
-- Remember, if your software uses proprietary platform, that platform MUST NOT require personal information.
+- Remember, if your software uses a proprietary platform, that platform MUST NOT require personal information.
 See below.

 8. Software MUST NOT demand personal information
 - Such as real name, address, phone number and so on.
-This information directly attached to you and your real life.
+This information is directly attached to you and your real life.
 Thus, software MUST respect your decision to not give any kind of personal information that can be used to track you down and harm you in any possible way.